garbray/vim-config/README.md

 - [ ] use ansible
 - [x] move to use Lua

+## Config keyboard speed on macOS

+Go to the system preferences and change the keyboard speed to the fastest, setup settings -> accessibility --> keyboard

 ## Vim configuration and commands

 Here is my vim setup and the configurations I found best suite for me.